Anduin2017/Reimage-Windows/README.md

 Yes.
 You need to fork this repo, and modify some configuration path in the source code.

+For example:

-For example, I copied my SSH private key file from my OneDrive.
+* I copied my SSH private key file from my OneDrive.
 Which requires you to modify those logic.
+* I setup git to use my own email address.
+Which requires you to modify those configuration.
+* I used the script to test my own project to verify that my development environment works fine.
+Which requires you to modify those configration.